Skip to main content

 State Policy

-MHA is the national headquarters for a network of more than 200 affiliates around the country.
-Our affiliates work with state and local policymakers to develop and pass laws, regulations, and policies to promote mental health.
-MHA and our affiliates meet through the Regional Policy council to exchange ideas about best practices and barriers to regional, state, and local policy efforts and agency activities.
+Mental Health America is the national headquarters for a network of more than 200 affiliates around the country.
+Our affiliates work with state and local policymakers to develop and pass laws, regulations, and policies that promote mental health.
+Mental Health America and our affiliates meet through the Regional Policy Council to exchange best practices for regional, state, and local policy efforts and agency activities.
 Our state advocacy priorities include Medicaid expansion, integrating primary and mental health care services, and building peer supports, including recovery-oriented curricula.
-A full list of our priorities can be found in the Policy & Advocacy section of our website.
+A full list of our priorities can be found in the Policy and Advocacy section of our website.

 Regional Policy Council

-The Regional Policy Council, or RPC, has connected national and state policy and advocacy on mental health since its inception in 2009.
-MHA transformed the program in 2016 and 2017 by connecting our work through the RPC to the work of the leading state health policymaker organizations – National Conference of State Legislatures (NCSL), National Governors Association (NGA), American Legislative Exchange Council (ALEC), and the Council of State Governments (CSG).
-RPC meetings are now held four times a year, generally at the same time as national meetings of these groups, and cover areas of interest to both state policy leaders and state-level advocates.
+The Regional Policy Council (RPC) has connected national and state policy and advocacy on mental health since its inception in 2009.
+In 2017, Mental Health America utilized the work of the RPC to build connections with leading state health policymaker organizations, including National Conference of State Legislatures (NCSL), National Governors Association (NGA), American Legislative Exchange Council (ALEC), and the Council of State Governments (CSG).
+RPC meetings are now held four times a year and cover areas of interest to both state policy leaders and state-level advocates.

 Learn more about Regional Policy Council

-Ensuring people with mental health conditions are heard, MHA hosts a Capitol Hill Day each year to bring advocates to Congress to meet with the key decision-makers.
-Beginning with an in-depth training session on how to advocate to members of Congress, the day culminates with in-person visits to federal legislators on Capitol Hill.
+Each year, Mental Health America hosts Capitol Hill Day to connect mental health advocates with key decision-makers in Congress.
+Beginning with an in-depth training session on how to advocate on the Hill, the day culminates with in-person visits to federal legislators.

 Information and Referral Services